What Is NLP?

 2. Life and ‘Mind’ are Systemic Processes.
 The processes that take place within a human being and between human beings and their environment are systemic.
 Our bodies, our societies, and our universe form an ecology of complex systems and sub-systems all of which interact with and mutually influence each other.
 It is not possible to completely isolate any part of the system from the rest of the system.
 Such systems are based on certain ‘self-organizing’ principles and naturally seek optimal states of balance or homeostasis.

 Certified Wellness Support Services (NLP Session) $75/hour (1 hour minimum)

 Guided Meditation/ Personal Affirmation Combo (75 minute session) $105

 Creative Visualization Session (60 minute session) $75

 Conflict Resolution & Mediation $125/hour

 Smoke Succession (60 minute session) $45/hour

 About Your Practitioner

-RaShaunda Lugrand is a wife of 11 years, a mother or three male children.
+RaShaunda Lugrand is a wife of 13 years, a mother or four male children.
 She began her studies in 2014 and has learned many helpful techniques from various Master Practitioners.
 Her expertise is derived from a spiritual, non-medical background.
 As a student of NLP and Hypnosis she hopes to help her clients create roadmaps to more progressive behaviors, beginning with reproductive health and wellness.
 She has focused her practice, with a holistic framework, by offering her support as a coach and self-help consultant in an online and offline environment.